-• Eligibility Determination - The leading indicator for this goal is the completion of the PA/SI which will be "ENF 1".
-The milestone is the start of the RI.
-This milestone is identified as "ENF 2".
-Remedy Selection - The leading indicator for this goal is the completion of the RI which will be "ENF 3."
+• EligibilityDetermination - The leading indicator for this goal is the completion of the PA/SI which will be "ENF 1".
+This milestone is the start of the RI, which is identified as "ENF 2".

+RemedySelection - The leading indicator for this goal is the completion of the RI which will be "ENF 3."
 The milestone is the signing of the Record of Decision (ROD).
 This milestone is identified as "ENF 4".